P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

 > [!abstract] Forward-Looking
 >
-> Forward-Looking: Unlike traditional reporting, BA is prospective (looks forwards).
+> Unlike traditional reporting, BA is prospective (looks forwards).
 It uses past data to predict what will happen, allowing businesses to plan for the future.
 >
 > -   **Example**: A bakery uses past sales data to predict how many loaves of bread they will sell next week.
 >